DylanNehoray/PhotoMenu/README.md

 # PhotoMenu
-Convert any picture of a Menu into a list of photos of every item.
+Converts any picture of a Menu into a list of photos of every item.